 If you’re driving around Fort Lee over the next couple of months and happen to pass one of the borough’s public schools, it’s likely you’ll see a lot of activity you wouldn’t normally see during the summer.

-That’s because construction and repair work approved by Fort Lee voters in January, when the Fort Lee Board of Education held its third referendum since September 2010—a scaled-back, roughly $30 million version of what was initially proposed—has begun.
+That’s because construction and repair work in January, when the Fort Lee Board of Education held its third referendum since September 2010—a scaled-back, roughly $30 million version of what was initially proposed—has begun.

-In fact, it got started in earnest at all but one of Fort Lee’s public schools—School No. 2, which was not included in the referendum—as soon as school got out for the summer.
+In fact, it got started in earnest at all but one of Fort Lee’s public schools—, which was not included in the referendum—as soon as school got out for the summer.

 And according to the school district’s business administrator, this summer’s work, which will knock off about half of the 16 total projects approved when the referendum passed, is on track to be completed by the time school opens on Sept.
 10, a week later than usual because of the construction and made possible by the district not using any snow days last year or having a February break.

 Cheryl Balletto gave a presentation at Monday’s school board meeting and provided a detailed progress report in an interview with Patch later in the week outlining what’s been accomplished to date.

 She said eight of the 16 projects included in the referendum are “on target for us to be able to open school on Sept.
 10,” reporting the progress on those projects as follows:

 The old boilers have been removed, and school officials expect delivery of new boilers by the end of this week or early next.
 In addition, every classroom slated to get new unit ventilators have had the existing ones removed.